mantidproject/developer/_drafts/week04.md

   * This delayed the start of beta testing by a day this release, but has been growing slowly for some time.
   * We need to take a look at the failure causes for the build to get a picture of where to improve things and target effort.
   * Some failures we are unlikely to be able to fix (e.g. communication failure) but these are not the majority.
-* RHEL6 at ISIS
 * This is the last full release we will need to support RHEL6 (although we will need to provide nightly builds for a couple of months after)

 Code Changes
 ============

 * Variety of sphinx fixes
 * Variety of fixes for python3 support
+* Packing is turned off by default on linux and osx pull requests
+* [Abins]({{ site.docpage }}/algorithms/Abins) algorithm has been added to mantid

 Detailed Merges for Jan 23 to 29, 2017
 --------------------------------------